huebel/macbook/README.md

 * Adding a view service and integrating into the XENOmat Demo Application - **1h**

-In total it took about 8 hours and gave us (besides the App) hours of fun, a lot of new ideas, and some deeper insight into OS X executables, WebGL rendering, and Eclipse CDT.
+In total it took about 8 hours and gave us (besides the App) hours of fun, a lot of new ideas, and some deeper insight into OS X executables, WebGL rendering, and Eclipse CDT, which I believe will be a good investment in the future of this project.